gwpy/pyomicron/docs/index.rst

 Welcome to PyOmicron's documentation!
 =====================================

 PyOmicron is a workflow generator and processor tool for the `Omicron gravitational-wave event trigger generator <http://virgo.in2p3.fr/GWOLLUM/v2r2/index.html?Main>`_.
-It was built chielfy to simplify the automatic processing hundreds of data channels recorded by the `Laser Interferometer Gravitational-wave Observatory (LIGO) <http://ligo.org>`_ detectors in order to characterise the instrumental and environmental noises impacting their sensitivity.
+It was built chiefly to simplify the automatic processing hundreds of data channels recorded by the `Laser Interferometer Gravitational-wave Observatory (LIGO) <http://ligo.org>`_ detectors in order to characterise the instrumental and environmental noises impacting their sensitivity.

 Installing PyOmicron
 --------------------